tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - **The biggest losses come from companies with poor balance sheets**
   - Before risking money, check the balance sheet to see if the company is financially sound.

-- **With small companies, you’re better off to wait until they turn a profit before investing**
+- **With small companies, you’re better off waiting until they turn a profit before investing**
   - Enter early -- but not too early.
 Think of investing in growth companies in terms of baseball.
-Try to join the game in the 3rd inning, because a company has proved itself by then.
-If you buy before the line-up is announced, you're taking unnecessary risks.
+Try to join the game in the 3rd inning because a company has proved itself by then.
+You're taking unnecessary risks if you buy before the line-up is announced.
 There's plenty of time (10-15 years, at times) between the 3rd and the 7th innings, which is where the 10-50 baggers are made.
 If you buy in the late innings, you may be too late.

-- **If you invest $1,000, all you can lose is $1,000, but you stand to gain $10,000 or even $50,000, if you're patient**
+- **If you invest $1,000, all you can lose is $1,000, but you stand to gain $10,000 or even $50,000 if you're patient**
   - The average person can concentrate on a few good companies, while the fund manager is forced to diversify.
 By owning too many stocks, you lose this advantage of concentration.
 It only takes a handful of big winners to make a lifetime of investing worthwhile.

 - **Everyone has the brainpower to make money in stocks.
 Not everyone has the stomach**
-  - If you are susceptible to selling everything in a panic, you ought to avoid stocks and stock mutual funds altogether.
+  - If you are susceptible to selling everything in a panic, you should avoid stocks and stock mutual funds altogether.

 - **If you have the stomach for stocks, but neither the time nor the inclination to do the homework, invest in equity mutual funds**
  - Here, it's a good idea to diversify.
-You should own a few different kinds of funds, with managers who pursue different styles of investing: growth, value, small companies, large companies, etc. Investing in six of the same kind of fund is not diversification.
+You should own a few different kinds of funds, with managers pursuing different investing styles: growth, value, small companies, large companies, etc. Investing in six of the same kind of fund is not diversification.

 - **If you don't study companies, you'll have the same success buying stocks as you do in poker when betting without looking at cards.**

 - **If you study 10 companies, you'll find 1 with bright prospects that aren’t reflected in the price - pleasant surprises are always to be found in the market - companies whose achievements are overlooked on Wall Street.**

 - **Time is on your side when you own shares of superior companies**
-  - You can afford to be patient, even if you missed Wal-Mart in the first 5 years, it was a great stock to own in the next 5 years.
+  - You can afford to be patient, even if you missed Walmart in the first five years.
+It was a great stock to own in the next five years.
 Time is against you when you own options.
-Don't invest on margin, because a market drop can wipe you out.
+Don't invest in the margin because a market drop can wipe you out.

 - **The capital gains tax penalizes investors who switch too much**
   - If you've invested in funds that have done well, don't abandon them capriciously.
 Stick with them.